 With temperatures dropping outside, inside the barn there are a multitude of possible issues happening if there is not proper preventative maintenance.
 Problems dairy producers may encounter include frozen water hoses, cords, water troughs and, in some cases, frostbite for cow’s teats.
 All of these issues will affect your cow’s visit to the robotic milking machine, yield and, last but not least, your own (unplanned) workload and efficiency.

 Roger and Joanmarie Weiss, along with their daughter Margie, operate Weiss Centennial Farm in Frankenmuth, Michigan.
 They consulted with other robotic dairy owners before adding a Lely robot to their operation in 2011.

 “When we decided to put in the robotic milking system, we spoke with other farmers about how they make it through the winter,” says Margie Weiss.
 “Most farmers recommended in-floor heating inside the robot barn which we did.
 Last year we added a new Heiss furnace which heats water and heats the radiant heat floors of the robot room.”

-“Be proactive when you’re in the planning stages of adding robots to a barn,” advises Darrell McIntyre, Lely Technical Service Support Manager based in Ontario.
+“Be proactive when you’re in the planning stages of adding robots to a barn,” advises Lance Brown, Lely Technical Service Support Manager based in Wisconsin.
 “Consider a centralized heat source that can be delivered to the robot room via an air duct.
 It is always best to supply heated air movement to the room for over pressure to allow cold air to be pushed away from the robot.
 In the summer it could even be an additional benefit to keep flies away.”